Acts and Organisations:

 Erf – A stand or piece of registered land which and refers to a cadastral unit as surveyed and registered in the Surveyor General’s records.

 External Services – Also commonly known as Bulk Services.
 Engineering services being the responsibility of the Local Municipality to provide.
 Include water reservoirs and distribution networks, electrical installations and distribution networks, sewerage treatment works and mains, roads and storm water.
 The responsibility of provision is prescribed in legislation and agreed with applicant in a Service Agreement.

-Floor Area – for the purposes of calculating Gross Floor Area and Floor Area Ratio, the floor total area is the roofed areas of a building including mezzanine floors and basements, external passages and balconies.
+Floor Area – the total roofed areas of a building including mezzanine floors and basements, external passages and balconies.

 Floor Area Ratio – Also known as Floor Space Ratio, FAR or FSR.
-A ratio typically expressed as a numeric figure (i.e. 0.5) being a factor that may be multiplied with the land area of a subject property (usually in square metres), the product of which will define the gross floor area that may be erected on the subject property in terms of a land use scheme (also commonly referred to as “bulk or bulk factor”).
-As an example, the FAR of 0,5, when applied to a site of 1000m², will translate into a developable gross floor area of 500m².
+A ratio typically expressed as a numeric figure being a factor that may be multiplied with the land area of a subject property (usually in square metres), the product of which will define the gross floor area that may be erected on the subject property.

 General Plan – (SG Diagram) this is a plan reflecting multiple erven or subdivided erven or farm portions on a single diagram (or a single set of diagrams).
 An SG diagram keeps record of all beacons, measurements, and other data representing an approved Erf / township layout.
 An SG Plan is framed by a land surveyor and approved by the Surveyor General as official.